MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 **Known issue**:

 File Type associations incorrectly encode %1 to be %251 when setting the Verb handler's command line template, which crashes unpackaged Win32 apps.
-You can manually edit the registry value to be %1 instead as a partial workaround.
+You can manually edit the Registry value to be %1 instead as a partial workaround.
 If the target file path has a space in it, then it will still fail and there is no workaround for that scenario.

 ### Other limitations and known issues